Manual Actions report

 2. Check for thin content pages with affiliate links on your site.

-3. Check for doorway pages or spammy auto-generated content on your site.
+3. Check for doorway pages on your site.

 4. If your site contains any of these types of content, think about whether your site provides significant added value for your users